stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 ## Deployment Incentives

+The ability to use existing firewall management best practices with new transport services over SPUD is necessary to ensure the deployability of SPUD.
+In today's Internet, application developers really only have two choices for transport protocols: TCP, or transports implemented at the application layer and encapsulated over UDP.
+SPUD provides a common shim layer for the second case, and the firewall traversal facility it provides makes these transports more likely to deploy.

-It is not expected that the provided SPUD information will enable all generic UDP-based services to safely pass firewalls , however, for new services that a firewall administrator is willing to allow, it makes state handling easier.
+It is not expected that the information provided by SPUD will enable all generic UDP-encapsulated transports to safely pass firewalls.
+However, it does make state handling easier for new services that a firewall administrator is willing to allow.

-For application developers that actually would like to use a new transport services, there are today often only two choices; encapsulation over UDP or over TCP.
-SPUD already provides encapsulation over UDP as well as maintains (a few) additional information about the network state.
-This shim layer can support application developers to more easily implement new services.

 ## Security, Privacy, and Trust

-We proposed to limit the scope of the tube ID to the five-tuple.
+The tube ID is scoped to the five-tuple.
 While this makes the tube ID useless for session mobility, it does mean that the valid ID space is sufficiently sparse to maintain the "hard to guess" property, and prevents tube IDs from being misused to track flows from the same endpoint across multiple addresses.
 This limitation may need further discussion.

-By providing information on the connection start up, SPUD only exposes information that are often already given in the higher layer semantics.
-Thus it does not expose additional information, it only makes the information explicit and accessible without specific higher-layer/application-level knowledge.
+By providing information about connection lifetime, SPUD exposes information equivalent to that available in the TCP header.
+It makes connection lifetime information explicit and accessible without specific higher-layer/application- level knowledge.

-# Firewall Policy Feedback

-## Problem Statement

-[EDITOR'S NOTE: difficult to debug ACLs.
-ICMP doesn't work.
-Intercepting middleboxes like captive portals break in an encrypted world. ]

-## Information Exposed

-## Mechanism

-## Deployment Incentives

-## Security, Privacy, and Trust